AutoCAD is the pre-eminent computer aided design (CAD) package.

 Our AutoCAD training courses are led by ex-industry professionals with years of hands-on experience.
-This means that our courses use real-life examples and scenarios, and have a real impact on your day-to-day workflow.
+This means that our classes use real-life examples and scenarios, and will have a real impact on your day-to-day workflow.

-Please note that our courses currently use AutoCAD 2016 and from 01/01/2017 we will be using AutoCAD 2017.
-Recent versions of AutoCAD are very similar and so anyone using AutoCAD 2013 or later will find very little difference with AutoCAD 2016.
-See here for full details.
-In the rare occasions where there is a difference, we will make this clear to you during the training.
+Please note that our courses currently use AutoCAD 2017.
+Recent versions of AutoCAD are very similar.
+Anyone using AutoCAD 2013 or later will find very few differences with the 2017 version.

-AutoCAD is very flexible and configurable.
-To the uninitiated it can be confusing with large numbers of menus.
+AutoCAD is very flexible and highly configurable.
+To the uninitiated, the large numbers of menus can be confusing.
 However, in working through multiple exercises we ensure that our delegates get comfortable navigating the various menus and options that are available.

-We are also very happy to provide on site training at your premises.
+We are also very happy to provide on-site training at your offices.

-An example of how it can be used in more detail would be for civil engineers.
-They can use AutoCAd to design bridges, roads, tunnels and other common buildings.
+An example of AutoCAD in use would be civil engineers.
+They use AutoCAD to design bridges, roads, tunnels and other common buildings.
 The software allows the geography and topology of a site to be considered and included, as well as utilities and infrastructure.
 The hydrology of a site can also be incorporated into plans as well.
 A civil engineer would typically use a specific version of AutoCAD called, Civil 3D.

 AutoCAD is available in a number of different versions, and is also now available for iPads and tablets.
 Most simply it is available in 2D and 3D versions as well as a LT version and also AutoCAD 360.
 The 2D AutoCAD and 3D AutoCAD versions are, as you would expect, simply 2D and 3D versions of the software.

-The LT version is a much lower cost version of AutoCAD although it is a stripped back version as a consequence.
-It is designed for an entry level used rather than a professional corporate user.
+The LT version is a much lower cost stripped back version of AutoCAD.
+It is designed for an entry-level users rather than professional corporate users.
 It lacks some of the standard management and automation tools that are found in other versions of the software as well as some of the customisation options.
-However, for the hobbyist or occasional user it is a very cost effective way to access AutoCAD.
+However, for the hobbyist or occasional user, it is a very cost effective way to access AutoCAD.

 AutoCAD 360 is a cloud solution which allows subscribers to store, view, edit and share their AutoCAD designs over the web.
-It offers access to a version of AutoCAD that is further stripped down from the LT version but is available on a very cost effective subscription basis of $99.99 per year.
+It offers access to a version of AutoCAD that is further stripped down from the LT version, however it is available on a very cost effective subscription basis of $99.99 per year.